commiebstrd/retropie-builder/Readme.md

 ### Introduction

-The Raspberrypi and RetroPie are a fantastic collection of emulators and tools for building the ultimate retro game emulation system.
+The Raspberrypi and RetroPie combination, are a fantastic collection of emulators and tools for building a great retro game emulation system.
 Unfortunately investing a fair amount of time and effort into collecting and curating the roms or images for each system, configuring and managing special case games and controllers, and finally handling metadata.

 RetroPie Builder aims to merge these tasks into a single easy to configure script.
 A single configuration file can handle taking a raw sd card, putting the